-Most people have been lured into thinking about the chemistry of the brain without understanding some essentials about the physics of neurology.
-Even those opposed to the use of SSRIs continue to ruminate about serotonin and dopamine in the brain.
-The ignorance among doctors and psychiatrists pertaining to the ear’s control of the body’s neurology and of its organs and systems is widespread.
-However, knowledge about the ear’s influence on the nervous system has been available to researchers for half a century.
-I found it and built on it.
+People have been lured into thinking extensively about the chemistry of the brain without knowing the physics of how sound energy impacts the ears and the brain.
+Even doctors and psychiatrists do not know the ways that the ear controls the body’s neurology.
+However, basic knowledge about the ear’s influence on the nervous system has been available to researchers for half a century.
+I found Alfred Tomatis’ learning about the ear’s control of the muscles of the larynx in his book The Ear and the Voice, and built on it.

 How does that work?

-Because Daniel’s schizophrenia was drug- and medication-induced, my discoveries—made through his episodes of impairment—bridge a gap in the work of Tomatis and of Bérard.
-They also have given me insights into SSRI discontinuation syndrome.
-The full study of 107 subjects who discontinued (stopped taking) SSRIs, their withdrawal symptoms and their residual symptoms is available at: http://www.northernlightbooks.ca
+Because Daniel’s schizophrenia was drug- and medication-induced, my discoveries—made through his episodes of impairment—bridge a gap in the work of Tomatis and of his colleague Bérard.
+They also have given me insights into SSRI withdrawal syndrome.
+The full study of 107 subjects who stopped taking SSRIs, looking at their withdrawal symptoms and their residual symptoms, is available at: http://www.northernlightbooks.ca

 Robert Whitaker elaborates on the damage done to people by SSRIs and other psychoactive medications in Anatomy of an Epidemic (New York: Crown, 2010).